ChrisCummins/pip-db/Documentation/log/log.md

 **Project Goal**

 A reasonable personal goal would be to get the basic search-able database online by the end of the year.
-This provides ample time for adding the “fun” stuff, such as visualisation, advanced searching techniques, extensive user testing, site design etc. etc.
+This provides ample time for adding the "fun" stuff, such as visualisation, advanced searching techniques, extensive user testing, site design etc. etc.

 Have received dataset from Darren.
-Note that it is currently CONFIDENTIAL “in so far as you shouldn’t pass it on to anyone else, or otherwise make it available to others”.
+Note that it is currently CONFIDENTIAL "in so far as you shouldn't pass it on to anyone else, or otherwise make it available to others".

 **Development Plan**